Doane-CCLA/docs/using-the-hpc/data-transfer22.md

 SUMMARY

-The following table details quota, backup, purge, and retention information for each user-centric and project-centric storage area available at the CADES Cluster.
+The following table details quota, backup, purge, and retention information for each user-centric and project-centric storage area available at the CCLA Cluster.

 DATA STORAGE RESOURCES